Inferring three-nucleon couplings from multi-messenger neutron-star observations

-Obtaining a description of strong-interaction matter based on the underlying theory of quantum chromodynamics (QCD) is one of the outstanding challenges of theoretical physics.
+Obtaining a description of strong-interaction matter based on the underlying theory of quantum chromodynamics (QCD) is one of the most important challenges of theoretical physics.
 The development of effective field theories (EFTs) of QCD has revolutionized our understanding of nuclear forces~\autocite{Weinberg:1990rz,Epelbaum:2008ga,Hammer:2019poc}.
 By employing a separation of scales between typical nucleon momenta and high-energy degrees of freedom, indicated by the breakdown scale of the theory, EFTs provide a systematic expansion for inter-nucleon interactions which can be improved order by order.
 Consequently, a natural hierarchy emerges among the interactions between two (NN), three (3N), and many nucleons, the strengths of which are parameterized by low-energy couplings (LECs) that need to be determined from data or from the underlying theory.
 In the absence of direct calculations of the LECs from QCD, the LECs are commonly adjusted to reproduce nuclear experiments.
 For example, LECs that govern NN interactions are fit to NN scattering data whereas 3N forces are fit to properties of light nuclei.
-EFT-based interactions have enjoyed significant success in applications to nuclear structure and nuclear astrophysics~\autocite{Hergert:2020bxy,Hebeler:2020ocj,Hagen:2015yea,Gysbers:2019uyb,Stroberg:2019bch,Hu:2021trw,Hebeler:2013nza,Lynn:2015jua,Tews:2018iwm,Drischler:2017wtt,Drischler:2021kxf,Keller:2022crb}.
+The LECs governing the two-pion exchange contribution to the 3N forces~\autocite{Epelbaum:2002vt}, $c_1$ and $c_3$, describe pion-nucleon ($\pi$N) interactions and can be constrained using laboratory $\pi$N scattering data to $c_1=-0.74\pm 0.02$~GeV$^{-1}$ and $c_3=-3.61 \pm 0.05$~GeV$^{-1}$ at one-sigma level; see Hoferichter et al.~\autocite{Hoferichter:2015hva} and Siemens et al.\autocite{Siemens:2016jwj} for an analysis using Roy-Steiner equations.
+EFT-based interactions with LECs calibrated this way have enjoyed significant success in applications to nuclear structure and nuclear astrophysics~\autocite{Hergert:2020bxy,Hebeler:2020ocj,Hagen:2015yea,Gysbers:2019uyb,Stroberg:2019bch,Hu:2021trw,Hebeler:2013nza,Lynn:2015jua,Tews:2018iwm,Drischler:2017wtt,Drischler:2021kxf,Keller:2022crb}.
 However, an open question is which data with $A \geq 3$ one should use to infer LECs describing three-nucleon interactions.
-For example, recently the calibration of certain LECs to medium-mass nuclei, such as oxygen isotopes, has resulted in increased success for nuclear structure phenomenology, enabling EFT-based Hamiltonians to successfully describe nuclei up to $^{208}$Pb (see, e.g., Hu \emph{et al.}\autocite{Hu:2021trw} and Arthuis \emph{et al.}\autocite{Arthuis:2024mnl}).
+For example, recently the calibration of certain LECs to medium-mass nuclei, such as oxygen isotopes, has resulted in increased success for nuclear structure phenomenology, enabling EFT-based Hamiltonians to successfully describe nuclei up to $^{208}$Pb (see, e.g., Hu et al.\autocite{Hu:2021trw} and Arthuis et al.\autocite{Arthuis:2024mnl}).
 These developments emphasize that it is key to identify critical experimental constraints for the calibration of powerful nuclear interactions.